renzoluigi/renzoluigi/README.md

 ## 📌 About Me

 **Back-end Developer** with experience in building scalable and robust applications using Java, Kotlin, Spring Boot, and Jetpack Compose.
-I work mainly on backend development, database integration (SQL, MySQL), and infrastructure tools like Git and Docker.
+I work mainly on backend development, database integration (SQL, MySQL and SQLite), and infrastructure tools like Git and Docker.

 I'm currently working as an **Android Developer at Monte Sênior**, contributing to tech solutions in the elderly care sector.
 I hold a degree in **Software Engineering (ENIAC)** and a technical degree in **Electronics (ETEC)**.